delight-im/Localize/README.md

 Third-party libraries
 ------

-+ jQuery by the jQuery Foundation and other contributors (MIT License: https://github.com/jquery/jquery/blob/master/MIT-LICENSE.txt)
++ jQuery by the jQuery Foundation and other contributors (MIT License)

 License
 ========